Hours: 40 hours/week for 12 months – Flexible scheduling

-Ability to work under pressure and short deadlines.
+Ability to work under deadlines

 Ability to learn and use various software applications, and experience with the MS Office Suite and collections management software, especially PastPerfect or Collective Access.

-Desired Knowledge, Skills, and Abilities
+Desired Knowledge, Skills, and Abilities:

 Master’s degree in Library and Information Science with additional training in archives.

-4+ years of experience working in an archival or library setting.
+3+ years of experience working in an archival or library setting.